ckeditor/ckeditor5-angular/README.md

 #### Testing the package before releasing

-To test the `ckeditor5-angular` package, first bootstrap an empty angular package using [ng new] (https://angular.io/cli/new) and add the `<ckeditor>` component using the [guide](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html) or by cloning and installing the https://github.com/ma2ciek/ckeditor5-angular-test.
+To test the `ckeditor5-angular` package, first bootstrap an empty Angular package using [`ng new`] (https://angular.io/cli/new) and add the `<ckeditor>` component by following the [guide](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html) or by cloning and installing the https://github.com/ma2ciek/ckeditor5-angular-test.

 Then, create a symlink to the `ckeditor5-angular/dist` package directory to test it in another angular project, e.g.: